 Vermont is Green in Many Ways – Take a Look At Addison County Recycling

 Vermont is very green – even in winter.
 We’ve got Green Mountains and green minds.
 Not green with envy, but green with conservation.
 Recycling is not new here.
+Many households, organizations and waste management companies select a reputable skip company to move their recyclable waste to a different destination.
 Vermont’s first European settlers and original Abenaki residents used and reused whatever was at hand to keep life and limb together.
 Our Vermont forefathers were master recyclers: they called it thrift, making do, and getting by.

 Today we think of recycling as paper and plastic.
 Or do we?